kima-org/docs/docs/docs/troubleshooting.md

 ### Problems with installation

-- Make sure you cloned the repository with `--recursive`, to get the submodules
-- Make sure the version of gcc you are using accepts the option `-std=c++11`.
-  Feel free to edit the Makefile and change the `CXX` variable
+- We've pre-packaged **kima** so that it can be easily installed with `pip`.
+If the installation fails on your machine, it could be because you're using an old version of a C++ compiler.
+Try running `g++ --version` to check the version (or the appropriate command for the compiler you're using).

 - If you can't get it to work, [open an issue](https://github.com/kima-org/kima/issues) on GitHub and let's try to fix it.